 Largely forgotten even in his native Puerto Rico, Hernández is considered by film historians to be a trailblazing actor who revolutionized the representation of black characters on the big screen.
 With a prolific career spanning over 50 years, his breakout role in a filmed adaptation of William Faulkner’s Intruder in the Dust (1949) earned him a Golden Globe nomination and glowing praise from international critics and even Faulkner himself.
-So, for this week’s special Black History Month edition of Throwback Thursday, we take a look back at the life of this humble artist who all but changed Hollywood with his unmistakable charisma and talent.
+Here, we take a look back at the life of this humble artist who all but changed Hollywood with his unmistakable charisma and talent.

 Born in San Juan, Puerto Rico (then still part of Spain) in 1896 to a Puerto Rican father and Brazilian mother, accounts of Hernández’s early childhood differ.
 According to a 2000 Puerto Rican made for TV documentary on his life, Hernández was left orphaned at an young age and sent to live with an aunt in Rio de Janeiro.
 Losing his aunt a few short years later, Hernández was left to fend for himself and took to performing on the streets of Brazil with a gang of friends.
 Thanks to his natural-born predilection for performing, Juano was soon picked up by a traveling circus and worked his way around the Americas before hopping over to New Orleans at the tender age of 16.